Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 <details> <summary> Example & Code</summary>
 <details><summary>Example</summary>

-Pirates are invading the sea, and you're tasked to help them plunder Create a program that checks if target plunder is reached.
+Pirates are invading the sea, and you're tasked thelp them plunder Create a program that checks if target plunder is reached.
 First, you will receive how many days the pirating lasts.

  Then you will receive how much the pirates plunder for a day.
  Last you will receive the expected plunder at the end.

-Calculate how much plunder the pirates manage to gather.
+Calculate how much plunder the pirates manage tgather.
 Each day they gather the plunder.
-Keep in mind that they attack more ships every third day and add additional plunder to their total gain, which is 50% of the daily plunder.
+Keep in mind that they attack more ships every third day and add additional plunder ttheir total gain, which is 50% of the daily plunder.
  Every fifth day the pirates encounter a warship, and after the battle, they lose 30% of their total plunder.
-If the gained plunder is more or equal to the target, print the following:
+If the gained plunder is more or equal tthe target, print the following:
 "Ahoy! {totalPlunder} plunder gained."
 If the gained plunder is less than the target.
 Calculate the percentage left and print the following:
 "Collected only {percentage}% of the plunder."
-Both numbers should be formatted to the 2nd decimal place.
+Both numbers should be formatted tthe 2nd decimal place.
 Input
 * On the 1st line, you will receive the days of the plunder – an integer number in the range [0…100000]
 * On the 2nd line, you will receive the daily plunder – an integer number in the range [0…50]